So Long, and Thanks for All the Fish (A Perfect Circle song): Background and composition

 The song was released as the fourth single from Eat the Elephant, after "The Doomed", "Disillusioned", and "TalkTalk".
 The song debuted on April 15, 2018 on BBC Radio 1, five days prior to the release of Eat the Elephant.
 The song's music was originally written by guitarist Billy Howerdel, and intended for his solo project, Ashes Divide.
 However, he often presents music intended for Ashes Divide to band frontman Maynard James Keenan to see if he has interest in writing lyrics and vocal harmonies for songs to become A Perfect Circle material instead; Keenan chose to use the song because he felt that "People are going to hate me for this one, so let's do that".
+A limited edition version of the single was released for Record Store Day on November 23, 2018, which also contained a studio recording of their cover of AC/DC's song "Dog Eat Dog".

 The music video released on November 8, 2018 was directed by Kyle Cogan.
 Maynard summed up the concept as "Welcome to the new normal".
 Shot in black and white it begins with a voice-over from a United States civil defense film about atomic explosions before going into a mock commercial.
 The scenes set in a traditional 1950s landscape of suburban homes and white picket fences become increasingly more disturbing before they culminate in a nuclear holocaust, embellished with footage from the 1955 Operation Cue nuclear tests.

-A limited edition version of the single was released for Record Store Day on November 23, 2018, which also contained a studio recording of their cover of AC/DC's song "Dog Eat Dog".